terraform-redhat/terraform-provider-rhcs/examples/create_rosa_cluster/create_rosa_sts_cluster/oidc_configuration/cluster_with_unmanaged_oidc_config/README.md

-# ROSA STS unmanaged OIDC config example
+# ROSA STS cluster creation example with an unmanaged OIDC configuration ID

 This example shows how to create unmanaged OIDC config an operator IAM roles and OIDC provider before creating a cluster.
 In order to create unmanaged OIDC config you'll need to create those resources: